-Digital interaction has surpassed interpersonal interaction -- even grandmothers primarily interact with their grandchildren via iPad.
+Digital interaction has surpassed interpersonal interaction -- even grandmothers primarily interact with their grandchildren via iPads.
 Almost everything we do can be done via an App or online, before long that’ll be the only way we can do anything.
-We have a word for this and that is “critical infrastructure,” and as a society we need to be aware of how this information infrastructure can be used against us or to control us.
+We have a word for this and that is “critical infrastructure,” and as a society, we need to be aware of how this information infrastructure can be used against us or to control us.

 We are recklessly sprinting into an unmapped digital future.
 Crashing traditional business models that have endured for hundreds of years, and inventing new ones along the way.
 Losing and gaining new jobs at break-neck speed.
-The only plan being what is profitable and possible.
+The only plan is what is profitable and possible.

 Think about how much digital marketers, cyber-criminals and foreign intelligence services know about us from the constant data breaches and our daily digital life.
 We use our phones to conduct and document almost every aspect of modern life.
 Thus, you can easily map most of the dimensions of human personality and then use them to present attractive options to consumers or to bend and target messages in inappropriate ways.
 Our social discourse is so bad right now that we are unreliable verifiers of truth.
 We may need to leave it up to the machines.
 Or another way to put this: artificial intelligence may be an imperative for the future of our society and our world.

 The dangers a post-truth digital world pose to human institutions are hard to quantify, scary to contemplate, and easily observable in the world around us, every day.
-Be it election maskirovka or plain old "fake news" and no matter your political or personal lens, human institutions are no longer able to reliably regulate truth.
+Be it election maskirovka or plain old "fake news" and no matter your political or personal lens, human institutions are no longer able to reliably regulate the truth.

 Truth is going to have to self-regulate.
 That is a phenomenal application for artificial intelligence.
 “Computer!
 Solve the equation: What’s the likelihood something is true, given everything else you know about it?
 And a little help with the spin too, please."